ryanpag3/discord-score-bot/PATCHNOTES.md

 # Patch Notes

+## 10-21-2020

+- Fixed bug where channel keywords were triggering on every channel in a server.

 ## 10-10-2020

 - Added new argument for \`keyword\` to list out all current keywords in a server.